ieeeupsb/Nemo-PlatformIO-project/README.md

 # Nemo

+## Software structure:
+* Nemo's software layer is divided into 3 parts, so that it maintains consistency over different processors.
+* First layer: IO -> Controls communication with the processor and sensors.
+Changes with every processor.
+* Second layer: Nemo Libs -> Parses and formats IO information.
+Basic robot actions are defined in this layer, such as walking forward.
+* Third layer: Modes -> Different modes use the Nemo Libs differently do to different things.
+One mode might be an RC car, another mode might be an autonomous mode that doesn't use Bluetooth.
+Here is the main function.

 ## How to contribute:
 * Create new branches for new features ([more about git workflow](###-git-workflow))
 * Do not modify `main.cpp`, use `main_test.cpp` instead